BLOG

 Regardless of whether you join Original Medicare at age 65 or when you retire from employment, the question you need to ask yourself is what kind of Medicare supplement insurance you will need to cover the gaps that Original Medicare A&B do not cover.

 For many, the beginning of the month is a benchmark to pay their bills.
-However, the coronavirus has flipped the world as we all know it upside down.
-MIS is here to assist people navigate the COVID-19 world as bills and other obligations become due.
+However, the COVID-19 has flipped the world as we all know it upside down.
+Senior Life Matters, Inc. is here to provide advice on navigating the pandamic as bills and other obligations become due.

 IRMAA stands for Income Related Monthly Adjustment Amount and is applied to higher income earners who’s AGI is over $85,000, or over (for a single person or married couples filing separately), and $170,000 for married couples who file taxes jointly.